 The CLI is divided into various contexts from which sets of related commands can be entered.
 Contexts are nested in a hierarchy, with each context accessible from another context, called the parent context.
 The top level of the CLI tree is called the general context.
-Each command has a context in which the command must be used.
-You can only use a command in its proper context.
+Each command

-CLI contexts example on page 25
+CLI contexts example on page 29